Tune.fm taps Hedera Hashgraph for novel use of cryptocurrency in fast music micropayments

 Musical artists have always struggled to get their fair share of the revenue their music generates.
 But this new system will enable a pay-as-you-go business model, using a Hedera-based cryptocurrency token called Jam that enables fast micropayments for every second of music that streams between artists and fans.

 Tune.fm will let consumers use the Jam cryptocurrency to pay for songs in Music World Entertainment’s (MWE) music catalog.
-The catalog was founded by music mogul and Tune.fm advisory board member Mathew Knowles.
+The catalog was founded by music mogul Mathew Knowles, who is also a Tune.fm advisory board member.

 “I see cryptocurrency and streaming paired together as the wave of the future,” said Knowles in a statement.
 “Tune.fm has put together an incredible platform with a unique user experience, and Music World Entertainment Corp is excited to share its content on the Tune.fm platform.”